 Brandon, his wife, Vickie, and their son, Charlie, reside on the family ranch near Bear Lake, Utah.

 Bret spent the early days of his childhood on his Grandpa’s dairy farm in Cache Valley Utah before moving to the small ranching community of Laketown, Utah.
-Smalltown country living suited his lifestyle well and helped foster his deep love of the outdoors.
+Small town country living suited his lifestyle well and helped foster his deep love of the outdoors.
 Bret grew up working with neighboring ranchers and is no stranger to the benefits and challenges of working in the agriculture sector.

-Bret spent several years in the masonry trade eventually starting his own small business.
-After marrying his wife Lacey, he decided to go back to college and graduated in 2015 with a degree in Business Administration.
+Bret spent several years in the masonry trade, eventually starting his own small business.
+After marrying his wife Lacey, he went back to college and graduated in 2015 with a degree in Business Administration.

 Bret and his wife along with their five kids currently reside in the small town of Richmond, Utah.

 Wyatt grew up on his family ranch in northern Utah.
 He was raised working cattle and in the hay fields.
 Whey Wyatt was 14 he received a USDA loan to help start up a registered Black Angus seed stock operation with his father.
 He attended Utah State University and received his BA in Asian Studies along with a Minor in Business and Mandarin Chinese.